In the tradition of Maja Lunde’s climate fiction comes this suspenseful, immersive Finnish novel about what lies beneath the surface.

-“Laitilia Kälvemark paints a beautiful, sorrowful picture of people torn between life choices, marked by their transitory circumstances… I wouldn’t be at all surprised if this is nominated for the literary awards.” – Ina Ruokolainen, Savon Sanomat
+“Laitilia Kälvemark paints a beautiful, sorrowful picture of people torn between life choices, marked by their transitory circumstances… I wouldn’t be at all surprised if this is nominated for the literary awards.” – Ina Ruokolainen, Savon Sanomat newspaper

-“The subject [of FEAR OF WATER] is challenging, but Laitila Kälvemark’s writing is breath-taking and she captures the reader’s imagination with this tragic story… Fear of Water is an impressive, wonderful and touching book.” – Kirjaviekoon blog
+“The subject [of FEAR OF WATER] is challenging, but Laitila Kälvemark’s writing is breath-taking and she captures the reader’s imagination with this tragic story… FEAR OF WATER is an impressive, wonderful and touching book.” – Kirjaviekoon blog

-“[Fear of Water] takes on the psychological vortex.
+“[FEAR OF WATER] takes on the psychological vortex.
 It dives deep into the labyrinths of the mind – both its light and dark parts.
 In it, flooding is symbolic.
 It’s tied not only to the climate crisis but also to people and how they have to build protective dams in order to remain afloat… The book includes some wonderful descriptions of water alongside other flowing narratives.
 I enjoyed the power of expression implicit in the book’s language and the message that those living with traumas can ultimately drown it.” – Tuijata blog

 “Laitila Kälvemark portrays Hester and her multiple personas unbelievably well… Tiina Laitila Kälvemark’s book is definitely worth reading.
-Fear of Water is a skilfully written book about a tragic story and illness, but it’s also a book about climate change.” – Elämä on ihana blog
+FEAR OF WATER is a skilfully written book about a tragic story and illness, but it’s also a book about climate change.” – Elämä on ihana blog